 From 2016 the city has cut show times with the goal of saving 10% on energy.
 This means the Wednesday to Sunday schedule has been bumped to start in June instead of March.

-Here is the new Magic Fountain timetable for 2017 (no shows Monday and Tuesday):
+Here is the new Magic Fountain timetable for 2018 (no shows Monday to Wednesday):

 The Magic Fountain show lasts about 20 minutes and begin at 30 minute intervals, that means there are about ten minutes between show times to get into position – so get there early, wait for people to leave, and pounce!